kumahq/kuma-website/app/_src/guides/otel-metrics.md

     containerPort: 8889
     servicePort: 8889
     protocol: TCP
+image:
+  repository: 'otel/opentelemetry-collector-contrib'
 " > values-otel.yaml
 ```

 This is the Helm chart configuration we will be using.
 This will configure OpenTelemetry collector to listen on grpc port `4317` for metrics
 pushed by dataplane proxy, process and expose collected metrics in Prometheus format on port `8889`.
 In the next step we
 will configure Prometheus to scrape these metrics.
+Refer to openTelemetry-collector helm installation [UPGRADING](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/main/charts/opentelemetry-collector/UPGRADING.md#0880-to-0890),
+it requires the parameter `image.repository` must be set and our current configurations rely on `Contrib distribution` image repository.

 Most important in this configuration is `pipelines` section: